Treating COVID-19 at home: Care tips for you and others

 - Be careful with dishes.
 Wear gloves when handling dishes, cups or utensils used by the sick person.
 Wash the items with soap and hot water or in the dishwasher.
 Clean your hands after taking off the gloves or handling used items.

 Talk to the doctor about when to end home isolation, especially if you have a weakened immune system.
 The CDC recommends the following guidelines for ending home isolation after you think or know you had COVID-19.

 - If you won't have a test to determine if you're still contagious, you can leave your sick room or home if at least 10 days have passed since your symptoms started, at least 24 hours have passed with no fever without the use of fever-reducing medicine and other symptoms are improving.
 Loss of taste and smell might last for weeks or months after recovery but shouldn't delay ending isolation.

-The CDC also recommends that, as the sick person's caregiver, you stay home for 14 days and watch for common signs and symptoms, such as fever, cough or shortness of breath.
+The CDC also recommends that, as the sick person's caregiver, you quarantine for 14 days and watch for common signs and symptoms of COVID-19, such as fever, cough or shortness of breath.
 Other options may include ending quarantine after 10 days if you don't have symptoms and won't get tested or ending quarantine after 7 days if you receive a negative test result on day 5 or later.
 But continue to watch for symptoms for 14 days.

 Coping with caregiving stress